Hotel 2 Fevrier Lomé

 The hotel closed in 2000 and in February of that year, the government of Togo was loaned $20 million to renovate the property by the Libyan African Investment Company (LAICO).
 On May 8, 2002, Malta-based Corinthia Hotels International was signed to manage the property after its intended renovation.
 The shuttered hotel was sold outright to LAICO in 2006, in exchange for forgiveness of the loan and a promise to renovate the hotel.
 When LAICO had not carried out the renovations after 8 years, the hotel was nationalized by the Togolese government on November 10, 2014 and renovations were begun.

 While the hotel was being renovated, the Carlson Rezidor group assumed management on February 26, 2015.
 The hotel reopened in April 2016 as the Radisson Blu Hotel du 2 Février.
 Radisson ceased managing the hotel in August 2017 and it became the Hotel 2 Février.
 On June 27, 2018, it was announced that the hotel would be managed by Emaar Hospitality, a division of UAE-based Emaar Properties.
 The hotel was to be operated under their Address Hotels brand as Address Hotel 2 Février Lomé Togo.
-As of 2022, this has not occurred, and the hotel remains independently operated.
+This never occurred and as of 2024 the hotel remains independently operated.